OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

 `cpu_shares` sets [a weight of a service](https://docs.docker.com/config/containers/resource_constraints/#configure-the-default-cfs-scheduler), which takes effect only during the moments when CPU resources are limited.

-I was confused at first by the fact that [those settings were removed in the version 3 of Compose file](https://docs.docker.com/compose/compose-file/compose-versioning/#version-3).
+I was confused at first by the fact that [those settings were removed in the version 3 of the Compose file format](https://docs.docker.com/compose/compose-file/compose-versioning/#version-3).
 The reason is that the version 3 is mainly for running stacks of containers in Docker Swarm, which has its own way of limiting CPU usage, while the version 2 is for good old Docker Compose.
 And [the version 2.3 is not so old as it was introduced almost at the same time as 3.4](https://github.com/docker/compose/issues/4513#issuecomment-377311337).

-To make it even easier for a server I started to send the resulting image only when it changes.
+To make it even easier for the server I started to send the resulting image only when it changes.
 On a two-core instance it happens once in about 15 seconds, and the image size is about 300 kB, while for the rest of polling responses, that are performed each second, payload size is just a few hundreds of bytes.

 ## Possible improvements and further reading